pujaagarwal5263/PawsomePartners/README.md

 # PawsomePartners 🐶

-Find loving homes for stray animals.
-Adopt or put dogs and cats up for adoption.
+Facilitate the discovery of caring forever homes for homeless animals.
+Embrace the option to adopt or offer dogs and cats for adoption.

-PawsomePartners is a community-driven website designed to unite people in the quest to find forever homes for stray animals.
+PawsomePartners stands as a collaborative online platform, dedicated to bringing individuals together on a shared mission: securing permanent, loving homes for stray animals.

-Built using Node.js and MongoDB.
-Utilizes EJS for the frontend.
+Powered by the robust combination of Node.js and MongoDB, with an elegant frontend crafted through EJS.

 # Installation

-## 1. Restore MongoDB database locally
+## 1. Setup MongoDB database

-Ensure MongoDB is installed.
-The MongoDB .bson files are placed in /db/PawsomePartnersDB.
+Replace the connection URL with your active mongoDB URL.

 ## 2. Installing dependencies